6felix9/swift/HANDOVER.md

 - WebSocket connections stored in `globalThis.digitalHumanMap` may not be properly cleaned up on abrupt disconnections or browser crashes.
 - No timeout mechanisms for orphaned sessions - connections could persist indefinitely.
 - Streaming state in `streamingStateManager` needs garbage collection for old sessions.
-- Session storage (localStorage) has no size limits or automatic cleanup of old sessions beyond the 10-session limit.
+- Database session storage automatically maintains 10-session limit via cleanup mechanism but lacks user-level isolation.

 **Error Handling Inconsistencies**
 - Error handling patterns vary significantly across service files - some throw errors, some return null, some use try/catch differently.